Hellstrike

 Hellstrike (Nigel Keane) is a comic book superhero in the WildStorm's Stormwatch series, first appearing in Stormwatch #1.
 He possesses the ability to project plasma as destructive bolts or as an energy stream to allow himself to fly.
-As of Issue #12, he also has to live inside a containment suit similar to Fuji's.
+In Issue #12, Hellstrike begins using a containment suit similar to Fuji's.

 Fictional character biography

-Nigel is born Irish in Belfast.
-He serves in the British police constabulary in Belfast for some years before moving to London.
+Nigel Keane was born in Belfast and served in the British police constabulary in Belfast for some years before moving to London.
 There, he falls in love with Anne, his partner while investigating the IRA.
-Their relationship lasts until an Irish terrorist/mercenary by the name of Seamus O'Brien, kills her in front of him.
-In the ensuing fight, Keane is mortally wounded.
-But before dying, his powers manifest, saving his life and making him Hellstrike.
-O'Brien later became the villain Deathtrap, leader of the MERCs, a mercenary unit of super powered beings.
-Hellstrike bears a long grudge against Deathtrap for both this and Anne's murder.
+Their relationship lasts until the mercenary Seamus O'Brien kills Anne in front of him.
+In the ensuing fight, Keane is mortally wounded, but survives after manifesting superpowers.
+O'Brien later became the villain Deathtrap, with Hellstrike bearing a grudge against him for Anne's murder.

-Nigel joined StormWatch One, the main team of superheroes serving the UN.
-In the Wildstorm universe, the UN is secretly a menacing worldwide conspiracy led by gun-toting, paranoid "Secret Masters".
-While they are heroes, the operatives of StormWatch are quite ruthless and do not hesitate to violate the rights of a country in order to advance the agenda of the UN.
+Hellstrike joins StormWatch One, the main team of superheroes serving the United Nations.
+In the Wildstorm universe, the UN is secretly a worldwide conspiracy led by the Secret Masters.
+The operatives of StormWatch are ruthless and do not hesitate to violate the rights of a country to aid their cause.

-After a battle against Deathtrap, Hellstrike was severely injured, falls into coma and his neural circuitry began to fall apart.
-His body starts to lose cohesion and breaks into pure energy in a tremendous explosion that ruined Skywatch's sickbay.
-At this time, Nigel decides to give up his life.
-Then, Fuji contacted him in his comatose state and persuaded him that his life was still worth something, with Fuji using himself as an example.
-With the help of StormWatch engineering genius Link, Nigel received a tailor-made containment suit, much like Fuji's, except that Fuji's gives him the control of his own density and avoids radioactive gas leaks, while Hellstrike's acts as a force field preventing him from exploding.
+During a battle with Deathtrap, Hellstrike is severely injured and begins to lose cohesion and become pure energy.
+Fuji contacts Hellstrike in his comatose state and persuades him that his life was still worth living.
+Hellstrike receives a tailor-made containment suit, much like Fuji's, which prevents him from dissipating or exploding.

-He can manipulate it at will, such as when he learned he could grow genitalia, something he offered to show his teammates.
-They refused.
-Unfortunately, others can manipulate it, such as when the High grabs his chest and immobilized him.